 About I am a Senior Economist at the Federal Reserve Bank of Boston, a visiting scholar at the MIT Golub Center for Finance and Policy, and an instructor at Harvard University.
-My research focuses on international finance, banking, and macroeconomics, covering topics including financial & banking globalization, global financial networks, capital flows, financial regulation, inequality, and household consumption.
+My research focuses on international finance, banking, and macroeconomics, covering topics including financial & banking globalization, geoeconomics, US-China economic linkages, capital flows, financial networks, and household finance.
 I received my Ph.D. in Economics from the University of California, Berkeley.

 View my curriculum vitae here.